zzarif/Multilabel-Scifi-Tags-Classifier/README.md

 6. The script waits for all processes to finish before terminating.

 When complete, we have to merge all the chunk specific CSV files into one [question_details.csv](data/question_details.csv) file.
 By utilizing `multiprocessing`, the script can scrape multiple question details simultaneously, improving the overall efficiency of the scraping process.
 However, this method is, often times, not reliable due to SE's screen-scraping guidelines as mentioned [here](https://meta.stackexchange.com/a/446) and poses the potential risk of IP range ban.

+### Contact Me

+Would appreciate your feedback.
+For any further queries please feel free to reach out to me at [zibran.zarif.amio@gmail.com](mailto:zibran.zarif.amio@gmail.com)